lwazi71/lwazi71/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Web Development
 - 🌱 I’m currently learning ...
-Html/CSS/Javascript
+Html/CSS/Javascript/React
 - 👯 I’m looking to collaborate on ...
 Websites, pages?
 - 🤔 I’m looking for help with ...
 Anything
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...  email-lwazimabota1@gmail.com
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ...
 I love lifting and anime!
 -->